Data Parallelism

 });

-* In SYCL, kernel functions can be enqueued to execute over a range of work-items using `parallel_for`. * When using `parallel_for` you must also pass `range` which describes the iteration space over which the kernel is to be executed.
+* In SYCL, kernel functions can be enqueued to execute over a range of work-items using `parallel_for` * The first argument to `parallel_for` is an `nd_range` or a `range` which describes the iteration space over which the kernel is to be executed * The kernel function has to take an `nd_item` or `item`, respectively, as the parameter (or any type they can be implicitly converted to, commonly from `item` to `id`)

 [=](nd_item<1> ndItem){